OVER-NULL/FLEAS/README.md

 ## Description

-FLEAS is a ASCII GAME made in C++.
+FLEAS is an ASCII GAME made in C++, that is based in an alternate history in 1400's Europe where you have one goal:

+#### DESTROY THE PLAGUE!

 #### Technologies

 - C++ 17
 - Python 3.6
 - NCurses
-- Bash Script
+- Bash Script 5.0
+- Windows API(s)
+- MakeFile

-#### Other technologies are subject to be used
+#### Other technologies are subject to be used and changed without notice

 ---

 ## How To Use

-To use this work simply download it and edit or use it by running it in the GNU C++ Compiler.\
+To use this work simply download it and edit or use it by running it in the GNU C++ Compiler.

 #### Prerequistites